Sanaxen/dnn_face_recognition_ex/README.md

     Input will be a video file
 - **`--no_show [0|1]`**
     0: show image window(default)  1:hide image window
+- **`--num_gitters value`**
+    How many times to re-sample the face when calculating encoding.
+Higher is more accurate, but slower (i.e. 100 is 100x slower)

 ## command option
 - **`--cap [username]`**